 The traditional Suffolk Latch, our company's namesake, and one of our best selling products.
-Customers often ask how to fit them, so here is a step-by-step 'how to' guide for fitting the perfect latch.
+Customers often ask how to fit a gate latch, so here is a step-by-step 'how to' guide for fitting the perfect latch.

 Now, let's fit this latch....